grpc/proposal/A42-xds-ring-hash-lb-policy.md

 generated, a new picker will be returned.

 The picker will contain not just the ring but also the current state of every subchannel in the ring.
-Whenever a subchannel's state changes, a new picker will need to be generated.
+Implementations may either generate a new picker every time a subchannel's state changes, or they may provide a mechanism to synchronize subchannel state data between the LB policy itself and the picker.

 ##### LB Policy Config